 2. It’s not about you; it’s about your audience

-I worked at a company who optimised their website for the phrase ‘sales acceleration’.
+I worked at a company that optimised their website for the phrase ‘sales acceleration’.
 They were convinced it was a winner.
 It wasn’t.

 While they were searching for ‘sales acceleration’, their audience was looking for ‘B2B telemarketing’.
 To prove my point, I used Google Adwords to get figures on the number of people searching for these phrases in the UK.
 Approximately 4,000 people per month search for ‘B2B telemarketing’… and just 40 searched for ‘sales acceleration’.